BANGAUTOGLASS

 Whether ADAS calibration is covered under your auto insurance policy depends on your specific coverage and how the claim is structured.
 Comprehensive coverage typically covers windshield damage caused by road debris, weather, or other non-collision events — and for many insurers, ADAS calibration is considered part of the necessary repair when the vehicle is equipped with a camera-based system.
 However, policies vary, and the calibration cost may or may not be bundled with the glass replacement in your coverage.

-If you haven't started a claim yet, Bang AutoGlass can assist you with navigating the claim process, though we want to be clear: we help guide you through it, but we don't file claims on your behalf.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.
 Either way, make sure you understand what your policy covers for Mazda CX-3 ADAS calibration before assuming it's included — or excluded.

 Factors That Affect the Overall Cost of This Service